Frequently Asked Questions

 Can I work while I am in this program?

 - You can work while you are enrolled in this program except for the last spring semester where you will be student teaching full time.
+If you are applying to be a part of the Summer 2016 cohort we do caution you on hours of employment as it is a heavy course load.

 - While you can work outside of the school we suggest that you apply for a tuition scholarship, which requires you to work 8 hours a week and will cover your tuition, or a graduate assistantship, which requires you to work about 20 hours a week and covers your tuition and provides you with a monthly stipend.